OkayHughes/open-lab-notebook/src/posts/gravity-wave/idealized_lamb_waves.md

 I used ne60 runs at `$$ T = \{270\mathrm{K}, 315\mathrm{K}, 360\mathrm{K}, 450\mathrm{K}\} $$`.
 I calculated the wave speeds based on the simplified equation derived in the original lamb wave post based on the temperature using `$$ \overline{T} =  \langle T_{850} \rangle_h. $$`.
-I calculated the speed by measuring great circle distance traveled in 6 hours on day 1 (looking at 1 hour measurements shows that the speed is approximately constant, but these are more noisy) Tomorrow I will repeat several of these runs with a properly isothermal atmosphere in order to see if it changes the results in the following table
+I calculated the speed by measuring great circle distance traveled in 6 hours starting from 01:00:00 on day 1 (looking at 1 hour measurements shows that the speed is approximately constant, but these are more noisy).
+I measured the wave traveling east of the orography.
+Tomorrow I will repeat several of these runs with a properly isothermal atmosphere in order to see if it changes the results in the following table